Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 The importance of greetings by the holy book of the Quran is visible before all of us.
 Almighty Allah made it the part of Salah, which is one of the essential pillars of Islam.

-Guidelines on Greeting Muslims
+Guidelines on Muslim Greeting

 As discussed above, the Islamic greeting has Arabic origin; that is why the words of Islamic greeting are from the Arabic language.
 Across the whole world, the Muslims greet each other in the same words.
 Due to not familiar with the Arabic language, we often say wrong words.